mmatyas/pegasus-docs/docs/themes/api.md

 ## Collections

 Games found by Pegasus are organized in collections, and one game may be present in multiple collections.
-The collections can be accessed trough `api.collections`, which is an *item model* with the following properties:
+The collections can be accessed trough `api.collections`, which is an [*item model*](#item-models) (in short, a list of items).
+Each collection in it has the following properties:

 Property | Description
 ---|---